RoundQube/ticker/README.md

 Configuration:<br>
 1. Update the first line to point to your Python path i.e. on my system it is: #!/opt/local/bin/python<br>
-2. Update the 'email' variable to your email address<br>
+2. Update the user, pwd and recipient variables within the generateNotification function.
+This should be your Gmail details so the email can be proxied through the Google servers to your inbox.
 3. Store both files in same directory, <i><b>stocks.py</b></i> and <i><b>stocks.db</b></i> (DB is provided for you with schema defined)<br>
 4. Add all of the tickers you wish to track to the <i><b>tickers.csv</b></i> file<br>
 5. Add tickers you wish to alert on to the <i><b>alert_tickers.csv</b></i> file.
 The threshold for RSI is below 30 or above 70.